olahkoo/DeepLearning-Reddit-BobTheBuilder/README.md

   achieve that it was also needed to calculate the occurrencies of the words.

-This implementation of *word2vec* uses Negative sampling{TODO bibl} in order to replace the expensive *sotfmax* activation with a simple sigmoid activation.
+This implementation of *word2vec* uses Negative sampling[2] in order to replace the expensive *sotfmax* activation with a simple sigmoid activation.
 We decided to use *Skip-gram*{TODO bibl} which predicts surrounding context based on the target word.
 As an alternative we tried out using *CBOW*, but Skip-gram turned out to be